Don’t Forget About Phosphorus and Potassium

 Exceptions to the Rule?

-It has been proposed that particularly healthy (biologically active) soils may be capable of very rapid P and K nutrient uptake by high-yielding, modern crop varieties without the need for additional fertilizer.
+It has been proposed that particularly healthy (biologically active) soils may be capable of very rapid phosphorus and potassium nutrient uptake by high-yielding, modern crop varieties without the need for additional fertilizer.
 Dale Schlarmann, PFI row crop farmer from the Dubuque, Iowa, area, posits this is the case on his farm.
 Dale has used no-till methods for 30 years and cover crops ahead of all his corn and bean acres for over a decade.

 When he began farming, he exclusively used standard soil testing and still does about every five years.
 More recently, he has added the Haney soil health test and an in-season plant sap test.